KuligKamil/kuligkamil.github.io/_drafts/embracing-systematic-conference-attendance.md

 * online:
   * Vue Forge 3&4

-Definitly in next year will be more then 3!!!
+Definitely in next year will be more then 3!!!

-If you have issues or any doubtes to go to conference.
+If you have issues or any doubts to go to conference.
 Please share in comments or write private message.
 I have hope I give you the reasons to go to conferences.